 5353 S. Tamiami Trail, Sarasota, (941) 925-4444, creekseafood.com

 This Sarasota institution has been delivering plates of quality seafood in a charming Old Florida waterfront cottage for decades, but it’s the kitchen’s surprising inventiveness that keeps us coming back.
-The restaurant recently added a Caribbean chopped salad topped with skewers of perfectly grilled shrimp.
-The Hawaiian lobster cocktail, also new, features lobster tossed with green onions, a jalapeño relish, soy sauce and lime, and comes served in a cracked-open coconut shell—a feast for your taste buds and your Instagram followers.
+The restaurant recently added a number of seafood salads to its mneu—a feast for your taste buds and your Instagram followers.

 5770 S. Tamiami Trail, Sarasota, (941) 702-8582, sardiniasrq.com